themotu/sshez/README.md

 ```

 ## Installation

+For 64-bit linux:

 `sudo bash -c "curl -L https://github.com/themotu/sshez/releases/download/latest/sshez-amd64 -o /usr/local/bin/sshez" && sudo chmod +x /usr/local/bin/sshez`

+Other OSes:

+change the above sshez-amd64 to any of:

+* `sshez-386` for 32-bit linux
+* `sshez-arm` for raspberry pi or other arm devices
+* `sshez-osx` for Mac OSX

 Install it for your user (bash or zsh):
 `sshez install`